Orioles beat skidding Angels 9-5 for 8th straight win

+BALTIMORE (AP)Quite unexpectedly and for the first time in years, the Baltimore Orioles enjoyed a week filled with victories, cheering fans, hugs and high fives.

-BALTIMORE (AP) — The Baltimore Orioles rolled to their eighth straight victory Sunday, using successive four-run innings and three RBIs by Ramón Urías to beat the road-weary Los Angeles Angels 9-5.
+The Orioles rolled to their eighth straight victory Sunday, using successive four-run innings and three RBIs by Ramon Urias to beat the road-weary Los Angeles Angels 9-5.

 Baltimore fell behind 2-0 before storming back to complete a 7-0 homestand and its first four-game sweep of the Angels since 2003.
 The Orioles had not won eight consecutive games in a season since April 22 to May 1, 2005, though they won 12 straight across two seasons in late 2015 and early 2016.